Rapid jet production and suppression during fast state transitions in the black hole X-ray binary MAXI J1348$-$630: Results

-From the radio point of view, strong radio emission originating from the core was detected with MeerKAT and ATCA between MJD 58573 and 58582, reaching nearly 10 mJy at 1.3 GHz on MJD 58582.
+From the radio point of view, strong radio emission originating from the core was detected with MeerKAT and ATCA on both MJD 58573 and 58582, reaching nearly 10 mJy at 1.3 GHz on MJD 58582.
 For both the ATCA detections, the radio spectral index, defined as $\alpha$, where the radio flux density follows $S_{\nu} \propto \nu^{\alpha}$, was $-0.37 \pm 0.04$.
-The MeerKAT flux density at 1.3 GHz was intermediate between the simultaneous ATCA 5.5 and 9 GHz detections, hinting at either a fast light-curve evolution or a not fully optically thin spectrum.
+The MeerKAT flux density at 1.3 GHz was intermediate between the simultaneous ATCA 5.5 and 9 GHz detections, likely hinting at a spectrum that was not fully optically thin.
 The emission subsequently declined below the detection threshold in the following observation six days later \citep{Carotenuto2021}, quenched at least by a factor 75.
-Interestingly, \maxithirt{} launched its second pair of discrete ejecta close to the end of this outburst period.
+Interestingly, \maxithirt{} launched its second discrete ejection close to the end of this outburst period.
 The approaching component, labeled RK2 in \cite{Carotenuto2021}, was spatially resolved with MeerKAT and ATCA, and was followed up in its motion up to an angular distance of $\sim$5 arcsec from the core.
-However, in this work, we re-inspect the 9 GHz ATCA observation taken on MJD 58589 (2019 April 16), which is our highest angular resolution observation of RK2.
-Upon re-analysis, discussed extensively in Appendix \ref{sec:Appendix_RK3}, we find evidence for two point sources located close to the core.
-The two sources are not entirely resolved (see Figure \ref{fig:atca_images}) and were initially identified as a single component, RK2, in \cite{Carotenuto2021}.
-Here we identify the first source (yellow cross in Figure \ref{fig:atca_images}) as the true emission from RK2, which is now at a larger distance ($1.1 \pm 0.2$ arcsec) from the core than what was reported in \cite{Carotenuto2021}, and with an optically thin spectrum ($\alpha = -0.6 \pm 0.2$).
-The second source (black cross in Figure \ref{fig:atca_images}) is located at a separation of $0.1 \pm 0.3$ arcsec from the core, hence consistent with \maxithirt{} (see Figure \ref{fig:lcurves}), and with a steeper optically thin spectrum ($\alpha = -0.8 \pm 0.2$).
-We discuss the two sources in detail in Section \ref{sec:Discrete ejecta and X-ray variability}.